-The National Land Transport Programme (NLTP) is a three-year programme that sets out how the NZ Transport Agency, working with its partners, invests national land transport funding to create a safer, more accessible, better connected and more resilient transport system to keep New Zealand moving.
+The National Land Transport Programme (NLTP) is a three-year programme that sets out how Waka Kotahi NZ Transport Agency, working with its partners, plans to invest the National Land Transport Fund (NLTF) to create a safer, more accessible, better connected and more resilient land transport system that keeps New Zealand moving.

 Activities in the NLTP must reflect the priorities in the most recent Government Policy Statement on land transport (GPS).
 NLTP development is also guided by the laws in the Land Transport Management Act (2003).

 The GPS sets out the Government’s strategic direction for the land transport system and guides how we invest the National Land Transport Fund (NLTF).